How to Travel on a Budget With These Eight Resources

 4. Try a travel rewards program

-There can be a learning curve when it comes to using credit cards to rack up points for free flights and hotels, but there are many who swear by these travel reward programs.
+There can be a learning curve when it comes to using credit cards to rack up points for flights and hotels, but there are many who swear by these travel reward programs.
 Depending on where and how often you use your travel card, you could end up paying for an international flight with credit card points.

 5. Experiment with lodging options